svikramjeet/db-back-s3/README.md

 heroku addons:open scheduler --app <your_app>
 ```
 Now in browser `Add new Job`.

 Paste next line:

+> For DB backup
 `bash /app/vendor/backup.sh -db <somedbname>`
 and configure FREQUENCY.
 Paramenter `db` is used for naming convention when we create backups.
 We don't use it for dumping  database with the same name.

+> For DNS backup
+`bash /app/vendor/dns-backup.sh domainname`
+Paramenter `domainname` is used for domain eg google.com, please donot add http:// or https.

+> For ENV backup
+`bash /app/vendor/env-backup.sh`